India says budget cuts won't delay Rafale talks

 "India never signs military contracts during political visits, but above all, the contract is not ready yet."

-Despite the modernization push, India's defence budget will not escape a tightening of government spending this year, Antony said, as New Delhi looks to rein in its fiscal deficit.
+Despite the modernization push, India's defense budget will not escape a tightening of government spending this year, Antony said, as New Delhi looks to rein in its fiscal deficit.

 (Reporting by Anurag Kotoky and Ananthalakshmi Ananthsankar in Bangalore and Elizabeth Pineau in Paris; Writing by Henry Foy; Editing by Tim Hepher)